Collaborate With Marymount for Clinical Placement

 The Placement Coordinators will:

-- Orient you to the placement process, gather referrals and other pertinent information to better guide and expedite the search efforts in securing placements, as well as be your primary point of contact for all-things placement through graduation.
+- Orient you to the placement process, gather referrals and other pertinent information to better guide and expedite the search efforts in securing placements.
+They will be your primary point of contact for all things placement through graduation.

 - Communicate clinical deadlines, clinical clearance requirements and other necessary tasks and/or assignments to ensure you are progressing through your program on time.